 I was baffled at the truth of the thought before she even finished saying it.

 Some probably would even have been curious and interested in it.
 I don’t say that simply because any of them disagreed with my either.
 I know there would have been some who would have at least cautioned me not to take it too far.
 Others would probably give me the conversational equivalent of a tackle, or hold an intervention.
-Still, most of those to whom I spoke about giving up television—knowing me to be a theology nerd—would have been at least curious, if not in full support of me cutting back on my time with Jesus.
+Still, most (though certainly not all) of those to whom I spoke about giving up television—knowing me to be a theology nerd—would have been at least curious, if not in full support of me cutting back on my time with Jesus.

 I had to think on it for a while after that conversation.
 I thought of the fact that most Christians probably wouldn’t notice the difference in a fellow believer’s life if they stopped reading their Bible.
 As long as they are still involved in church, and do their best to be nice, would you or I know the difference?
 Would they even seem more normal and pleasant?
 Do we even know how much the Christians around us spend time with Jesus?